kevinpt/opbasm/doc/index.rst

 Download
 --------

-You can access the Opbasm Git repository from `Github <https://github.com/kevinpt/opbasm>`_. `Packaged source code <https://goo.gl/tz2vwz>`_ is also available for download.
+You can access the Opbasm Git repository from `Github <https://github.com/kevinpt/opbasm>`_.
 You can install direct from PyPI with the ``pip`` command if you have it available.

 Installation